-This is an exciting time to pursue a career in interventional radiology, which was designated as a new medical specialty by the American Board of Medical Specialties (ABMS) in 2012.
+This is an exciting time to pursue a medical career in interventional radiology, designated as a new medical specialty by the American Board of Medical Specialties (ABMS) in 2012.
 Implementation of the new IR Residency is well underway, and with the increasing complexity of IR procedures and focus on patient clinical care, the specialty is poised to meet the demands of the future.
 Currently, there are over 2,000 SIR In-Training Members from all over the world.
 We invite you to become a member of SIR, learn about interventional radiology, and play a role in the development of the specialty.

 Who are interventional radiologists?